 Germinated seeds that are not grown in medium but instead rinsed in water and drained several times a day.

-The process of subjecting seed to a moist/cold treatment to break dormancy, which occurs naturally when seed is sown outdoors in the fall and experiences a winter period.
+The process of subjecting seed to a moist and cold treatment to break dormancy, which occurs naturally when seed is sown outdoors in the fall and experiences a winter period.

 Sowing at least once more after the initial sowing, which extends the harvest.
 Three ways to successive sow: 1.
 Staggering sowings of the same crop 2.
 Sowing two varieties of the same crop with different maturing dates 3.
 Replacing one finished crop with a different crop.